This policy was last updated on 1 April 2022

 How We Disclose Personal Information

-- Business Associates who may jointly offer, provide, deliver, administer, improve, and personalise products or services (including the Services) or host events with us.
-We may also pass certain requests from you or your organisation to our business providers.
+● Business associates who may jointly offer, provide, deliver, administer, improve, and personalise products or services (including the Services) or host events with us only.
+By contract, we require these business associates to safeguard the privacy and security of personal information that they process on our behalf.
+We may also pass certain requests from you or your organisation to our business associates.

-- Other Third Party Service Providers including but not limited to Google, HubSpot and MailChimp may perform tasks on our behalf and assist us in providing, delivering, administering, improving and personalising our Services.
+● Other third party service providers who perform tasks on our behalf and assist us in providing, delivering, administering, improving and personalising our Services, including but not limited to Google, HubSpot and MailChimp.
+By contract, we require these service providers to safeguard the privacy and security of personal information that they process on our behalf.
 We may also pass certain requests from you or your organisation to our third party service providers.

-- Users of our Services: if you choose to include your personal information in any reviews, comments, or other posts that you create, then that personal information may be displayed other users as part of your posting.
+● Users of our Services: if you choose to include your personal information in any reviews, comments, or other posts that you create on or in connection with our Services, then that personal information may be displayed other users of our Services.

 We may also disclose your personal information to third parties if we reasonably believe that disclosure of such information is helpful or reasonably necessary to comply with any applicable law or regulation, to comply with or respond to a legal process or law enforcement or governmental request, to enforce our terms and conditions or other rights (including investigations of potential violations of our rights), to detect, prevent, or address fraud or security issues, or to protect against harm to the rights, property, or safety of Taiger, our users, or the public.